 Consequently, the Department seeks to (1) create an active, informed citizenry capable of infl uencing government; (2) prepare students for a changing world by developing and refi ning their analytical, communication, and research skills; (3) foster the understanding of the role of Christians in the public square and the most effective means to renew society; (4) prepare students for graduate and professional opportunities in politics, law, public service in the U.S. and abroad, business, teaching, and other endeavors; and (5) develop students who can be leaders in political, social, and religious institutions.

 To this end, the Department offers a broad range of courses that focus on how individuals and groups interact with governmental and global systems while preparing students to exercise leadership in our changing domestic and global worlds.
-Each student begins by orienting themselves to the discipline by taking classes in each of the subfi elds of political science (American Politics, Comparative Politics, International Relations, Political Theory, and Research Methods).
 Each student begins by orienting themselves to the discipline by taking classes in each of the subfields of political science (American Politics, Comparative Politics, International Relations, Political Theory, and Research Methods).
-Then students take courses in both American and Global politics courses to ensure a balance in their studies while having additional hours to pursue their specific interests.
+Then students have the opportunity to choose a concentration to pursue their specific interests.
 Moreover, the Department encourages both practical and theoretical learning through internships and study abroad experiences which provide a broader understanding of other cultures and worldviews.
 Finally, the capstone experience provides students the opportunity to synthesize their knowledge in writing their senior thesis.

 Political science is the study of governments, public policies and political processes, systems, and political behavior.
 At Union, you can join a dynamic group of approximately 50 students who seek to use their knowledge and skills to become leaders who will improve their community, nation, and world.